pinting/SuspiciousKeePassMini/README.md

 - Remember database passwords in the device's secure keychain
 - Optionally clear the clipboard after set time on devices that support background tasks
 - Generate new passwords

-FAQ
----

-### Copying KeePass files using Dropbox ###

-You can copy KeePass files from Dropbox to your device using the [Dropbox iOS App](https://www.dropbox.com/help/80/en).
-This method will also work with any other app that let you open files in other apps (Google Drive, Box.net, Mail, Safari, etc).

-You can use a similar procedure in MiniKeePass to copy your KeePass file from MiniKeePass to another app.
-Open the KeePass file in MiniKeePass, and select the action button on the bottom toolbar, and you will be presented with a list of apps that can open the KeePass file.

-### Copying KeePass files using iTunes ###

-You can copy your KeePass files to/from your device using [File Sharing](http://support.apple.com/kb/ht4094) in iTunes.

-### KeePass File Not Restored During Backup ###

-iOS should backup and restore the files MiniKeePass uses automatically, (MiniKeePass doesn't have to do anything special to support backups).
-There have been occasional reports of KeePass files not being restored when restoring from a backup.

-If you backup to iTunes, you can usually retrieve your KeePass files stored in the backup file using a tool that can open iOS backup files (iExplorer, iBackup Extractor, etc).
-The file should be located in the MiniKeePass Documents folder.
-Once you find the file, you can use one of the available methods for copying your KeePass files to get it back into MiniKeePass.

 License
 -------